-net and gross settled derivative financial instruments for which the contractual maturities are essential for an
+- all non-derivative financial liabilities, and - net and gross settled derivative financial instruments for which the contractual maturities are essential for an understanding of the timing of the cash flows.

 The amounts disclosed in the table are the contractual undiscounted cash flows.
 Balances due within 12 months equal their carrying balances as the impact of discounting is not significant.